Tobi Vail: Personal life

-Vail met Kurt Cobain when she was hanging around with the Melvins in 1986.
+Vail met Kurt Cobain when she was hanging around with Melvins in 1986.
 Cobain played guitar on one of the Go Team songs.
 Vail and Cobain briefly dated beginning in July 1990.
 The two discussed the possibility of starting a music project, and recorded a few songs together.
 Some of these songs ended up being Nirvana tracks.
 Referring to the Teen Spirit deodorant brand that Vail once used, Kathleen Hanna wrote "Kurt smells like Teen Spirit" with a sharpie on the wall of Cobain's bedroom.
 Cobain, unaware of the deodorant brand, saw a deeper meaning in the phrase, and wrote the song "Smells Like Teen Spirit".
 Cobain and Vail soon split but remained friends.

 Vail's relationship with Tim Armstrong inspired him to write the Rancid song "Olympia, WA" from the album ...And Out Come the Wolves.